Two-Time Relativistic Bohmian Model of Quantum Mechanics: TTBM definition and properties

 and deriving over time one can get

-On the other hand, as a consequence of considering the intrinsic motions as a direct cause of the quantum indeterminacies, it follows that Special Relativity cannot be valid for them, as shown in \cite{11}.
+As for intrinsic motions, it can be demonstrated that the very hypothesis that they are the direct cause of quantum indeterminacies implies that Special Relativity cannot be valid for them \cite{4}.
 Then, since the mass experiences only the relativistic increase due to $\vec{v}_{c}$, the conservation of energy for the generic $\tau$-motion reads

 that is a purely quantum total energy, independent on $\tau$.
 Taking the $\frac{\partial}{\partial\tau}$ of eq.
 (12) and using eq.
 (9) with $V_{Q}$ in place of $R^{2}$, one finds